Blog/ Market Musings

 mobileColorful portfolio pie charts, gamified allocation options, and slick interactions to project one’s financial goals in these apps are the visual lingua franca that bridges the technical, regulatory, and procedural complexity of traditional investing with the simplicity of actually doing it by touching an app icon that’s sandwiched between Instagram and Snapchat.
 It’s an entirely new do-it-yourself user-experience in passive investing to own stocks and bonds.
 It’s all quite touching – literally.
 Instantly accessible at the tap of an icon for an electrifying sense of financial worth, investing apps with their real-time update capabilities make those hard-copy static reports that financial advisors mail out look like the Birkenstocks of client communication.

-Let’s face it: the financial advisory business is being disrupted in part by technology at – and literally in – the hands of Generation X, Y, and Z. In this disruption, the .
+Let’s face it: the financial advisory business is being disrupted in part by technology at – and literally in – the hands of Generation X, Y, and Z. In this disruption, the robo-advisors are the gateway financial drug to lure youth and hook them into investing.
 They start with mellow, passive investing and share by word-of-mouth with friends.

 On the broad boulevard of man-machine ambiguity, reconciliation and cooperation seem to be in the offing.
 As financial advisors seek higher ground in the digital deluge of robo-advisors – by providing more comprehensive and sophisticated financial planning services – some of the robo-advisor vendors themselves are creating offerings for advisors, like Betterment Institutional, or positioning to serve financial advisors with white label products, like Upside Advisor.
 What a great way for financial advisors to begin sowing the seeds of future client relationships by offering the younger generation, such as the children of their clients, with an investing app that creates a new account relationship.